lynxgav/COVID19-vaccination/README.md

 ## Instructions

-The plan is to use the *R* and its packages to fit the model to the data.
-Then export the parameters and use the *Mathematica* notebooks to perform the analysis, run scenarios and created the figures.
+You should proceed as follows: 1) use the *R* and its packages to fit the model to the data; 2) export the parameter estimates and use the *Mathematica* notebooks to perform the analyses, run scenarios and create the figures.

 The necessary files are:

 - Age stratified hospitalization data
 - Age stratified demography
 - Age stratified seroprevalence
-- Unperturbed (pre-lockdown) contact matrix
+- Baseline (pre-pandemic) contact matrix
-- Lockdown contact matrix
+- Contact matrix after the lockdown

 ### R Studio